istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.6/index.md

   (`*.example.com`), as required by the Gateway API spec.
   ([Issue #59229](https://github.com/istio/istio/issues/59229))

-- **Fixed** JWKS URI CIDR blocking by using a custom control function in a custom `DialContext`.
-  The control function filters connections after DNS resolution but before dialing, allowing the block to follow redirects and the issuer discovery path.
-This also preserves features in the default `DialContext` like happy eyeballs and `dialSerial` (trying each resolved IP in order).

 - **Fixed** a bug where the default `percent` for `retryBudget` in `DestinationRule` was incorrectly set to 0.2% instead of the intended 20%.
   ([Issue #59504](https://github.com/istio/istio/issues/59504))

 - **Fixed** missing size limit on `gzip` decompressed WASM binaries fetched over HTTP, consistent with the limits already applied to other fetch paths.

-- **Fixed** a field manager conflict on `ValidatingWebhookConfiguration` during `helm upgrade` with server-side apply in tools that respect `.Release.IsUpgrade` (Helm 4, Flux).
-The `failurePolicy` field is now omitted from the webhook template on upgrade, preserving the value set at runtime by the webhook controller.
-For tools that use `helm template` with SSA, set `base.validationFailurePolicy: Fail` to avoid the conflict.

 - **Fixed** missing `ReadHeaderTimeout` and `IdleTimeout` on the istiod webhook HTTPS server (port 15017), aligning it with the existing timeouts on the HTTP server (port 8080).